1978–79 Greek Football Cup: Tournament details

 Totally 58 teams participated, 18 from Alpha Ethniki and 40 from Beta Ethniki.
 It was held in 6 rounds, included final.
 That year was established for first time the two-legged tie on a home and away basis, for the quarter-finals and the semi-finals, according to the model of European cups.

 Up to those matches, the most exciting games were on the third round.
 From the 8 matches, only 2 were decided after 90 minutes.
-In matches between Aris and Panathinaikos and Olympiacos and PAOK, the home teams qualified on penalty shootout.
+In matches between Aris and Panathinaikos and Olympiacos and PAOK, the home teams qualified on penalty shoot-out.
 Aris had earlier eliminated Iraklis in similar fashion.

-The final was contested by the champion of that season AEK Athens and Panionios, who qualified for a Greek Cup Final after 12 years.
+The final was contested by the champion of that season, AEK Athens and Panionios, who qualified for a Greek Cup final after 12 years.
 Panionios advanced by eliminating both Aris, in quarter-finals, with a 5–1 home victory after their 5–2 away defeat, and Olympiacos, in semi-finals, with away goals rule.
 The surprise of the underdog was completed in the final, held at Karaiskakis Stadium, on 9 June 1979, where Panionios won 3–1, claiming their first title in history.